Lava flows to the ocean in Hawaii, creating rare natural show

 When the lava reaches the ocean, it cools, darkens and hardens into a lava delta amid an outpouring of steam.
 The lava delta is newly created land that is unstable and can collapse without warning.

-When it collapses, even visitors standing 100 yards (metres) away can be hurt because large chunks of lava and hot water are hurled their direction by the collapse, Babb said.
+When it collapses, even visitors standing 100 yards (meters) away can be hurt because large chunks of lava and hot water are hurled their direction by the collapse, Babb said.

 "The molten lava meeting the ocean creates steam which may look innocuous, but can be quite hazardous," she said.
 "It's acidic and contains tiny particles of volcanic glass.
 And waves crashing with the lava can send out scalding water."